 Falls are the leading cause of nonfatal injuries among adults 65 and older.
-Each year, more than 3 million seniors go to the emergency department due to fall injuries.
+Each year, more than 3 million seniors go to the emergency department after a serious fall.

 Falls can be a sign of declining health.
 They can also be the start of a downward spiral leading to a loss of mobility.
-Many people have personal experiences or they've heard stories about seniors breaking a hip and never regaining independence.
+Many people have personal experiences with seniors breaking a hip and never regaining independence.

 Too often, people become less active after a fall, leading to further muscle weakness and a greater risk of falls in the future.
 Even the fear of another fall can become a barrier to staying active.